 Important note: This place has meanwhile become “liberal”, which is Brazilian for saying that it’s a swingers place!

-Because of above factors, one would think that nudism in Brazil would be a big thing.
+Because of the above factors, one would think that nudism in Brazil would be a big thing.
 But it isn’t.
 What makes it even more strange is that on Brazilian beaches the main rule is “the lesser, the better”.
-Men are often seen with speedos or g-strings and women’s bathing suits are better categorised under rope than under fabric.
+Men are often seen with speedos or g-strings and women’s bathing suits are better categorized under rope than under fabric.
 But, there has to be something, anything.
 Completely nude is not done.

 So there’s little nudism to be found in Brazil, and most nudist facilities are located around or south of Rio De Janeiro.
 But yet we were able to find this little piece of heaven on only one hour drive from Salvador in the Bahia state.

 The village of Massarandupió is located near a stretch of coast which is called the “Coconut Coast”.
-This place is everything you imagine when you hear the name, white beaches, blue sea, coconut trees everywhere and a warm Brazilian sun.
+This place is everything you imagine when you hear the name, white beaches, blue sea, coconut trees everywhere, and warm Brazilian sun.
 To get there, you must take the Coconut Road (how convenient) for about an hour north from Salvador.

-If you don’t have your own transportation, it’s a bit tricky to get to the village because it’s still about 5 kilometres from the main road and there’s no public transport.
+If you don’t have your own transportation, it’s a bit tricky to get to the village because it’s still about 5 kilometers from the main road and there’s no public transport.
 Most of the time there will be motorcycle taxis waiting at the place where the bus drops you off, but if they aren’t there you’ll have to walk.
 Luckily you have about 95% chance that if a car passes by, they will stop and pick you up.
 Often making another stop along the way to buy you a drink.

 Because of the nice weather and the beautiful garden you don’t need much more as you won’t be spending a lot of time inside anyway.